3 tips for how to set up a kanban board

 A kanban board should not be set up once and left like that forever.
 As your company grows, your processes will evolve too.
 Soon you will notice room for improvement in your workflow and you will want to modify it.

-That’s why it’s good practice to step back regularly, look at your kanban board and your work processes, and make changes in your organization accordingly.
+That’s why it’s good practice to step back regularly, look at your kanban board and work processes, and make changes accordingly.
 It could be as simple as a new column or a new way to highlight the different types of work in your board (e.g. using custom colored cards).
 Or you may need to update your kanban policy.

-These feedback loops are often overlooked in the kanban methodology, but they help to keep your workflow efficient in the long run.
+These feedback loops are often overlooked in the kanban project management methodology, but they help to keep your workflow efficient in the long run.

 Taking it a step further: example of a kanban board with projects grouped by assignees

-With these tips, you will surely set up and efficient kanban board and get the most out of it with your team.
+With these tips, you will surely know how to set up a kanban board that is efficient and get the most out of it with your team.
 Just remember to:

 - Start with a basic board (or use one of our templates) and see how it goes;

-- Make sure everyone understands how to use it by setting clear policies about columns;
+- Make sure everyone understands how to use it by setting clear policies;

 - Try a WIP (Work In Progress) limit, it will help improve productivity;